 Most scraping approaches that worked in 2022 are broken or heavily throttled now.
 It’s not a sustainable foundation for a product.

-Reddit API access
+What is Reddit API access?

-Reddit’s official API provides structured JSON data about posts, comments, users, and subreddits.
+Reddit’s official API provides structured data about posts, comments, users, and subreddits.
 It’s what Reddit intends for programmatic access.

 - Deduplication — Not showing you the same post twice